RedKAa/REDUX-SAMPLE/readme.md

-###LAB:hobby list (REDUX SAMPLE)
+### LAB:hobby list (REDUX SAMPLE WITHOUT FRAMEWORK)
--Render list of hobbies
+- Render list of hobbies
--Add form to add a new hobby
+- Add form to add a new hobby